Culminate/docs/progs/ffmpeg.md

 -filter:a "highpass=f=300,asendcmd=0.0 afftdn sn start,asendcmd=1.5 afftdn sn stop,afftdn=nf=-20,dialoguenhance,lowpass=f=3000, arnndn=m=lq.rnnn" \
 -ss 00:00:00 -to 00:00:10 -map 0:a:1 test.mp3
 ```

+- First everything below 300Hz is thrown away;
+- the Denoise with FFT filter is used with a noise profile of the first 1.5 seconds of the audio and a noise floor of -20dB;
+- then we enhance the dialogue;
+- finally remove frequencies above 3000Hz

 ## links